gambitproject/gambit/doc/tools.enumpoly.rst

 This program searches for all Nash equilibria in a strategic game using a support enumeration approach.
-This approach computes all the supports which could, in principle, be the support of a Nash equilibrium, and then searches for a totally mixed equilibrium on that support by solving a system of polynomial equalities and inequalities formed by the Nash equilibrium conditions.
+This approach computes all the supports which could, in principle, be the support of a Nash equilibrium.
+For each candidate support, it attempts to compute totally mixed equilibria on that support by successively subdividing the space of mixed strategy profiles or mixed behavior profiles (as appropriate).
+By using the fact that the equilibrium conditions imply a collection of equations and inequalities which can be expressed as multilinear polynomials, the subdivision constructed is such that each cell contains either no equilibria or exactly one equilibrium.

 For strategic games, the program searches supports in the order proposed by Porter, Nudelman, and Shoham [PNS04]_.
 For two-player games, this